 - Global coral bleaching database: Despite great monitoring efforts around the world, our knowledge of the geographic extent of mass coral bleaching over the past few decades is incomplete.
-My group collects historical bleaching observations from around the world and uses spatial modelling to create global maps of the probability of past bleaching.
+My group collects historical bleaching observations (see Donner et al. 2017) from around the world and uses spatial modelling to create global maps of the probability of past bleaching.
 The data can be used to track changes over time, validate models, and test theories about acclimation and adaptation.

 2. Can the developed world help the developing world adapt to climate change?